benedictkohtc/SimRT/README.md

 This game has been heavily inspired by a particular indie title which shall go unnamed <sup>*plsdontsuemeIhavenomoney*</sup>.
 As such I take no credit for its awesome simple-to-play yet hard-to-master game mechanics and minimalistic design.

 I wanted to build something that I myself wanted to play.
 And just to really push myself and see how far I could go.
-Everything you see here is pure html, css and javascript with JQuery.
+Everything you see here is pure HTML, CSS and Javascript with JQuery.

 This game is essentially an urban mass rapid transit builder and simulator.
 Be warned!
 You will never look at another railway map the same way again.